turingschool/front-end-curriculum/projects/module-1/library.md

 Since this is your first Turing project, let's go over some general information regarding projects at Turing:
 - You will not learn everything in class that you need for projects - this is intentional.
 Content will be “just in time” - you should need every lesson.This can be painful in the moment, but it is essential for long-term success. **If you’re focused on learning over getting a good “grade”, this is where the growth will really happen.**
-- Projects tend to be 1-2 weeks in duration (though this varies).
+- Projects vary in length.
 Some projects will be solo, some will be paired, and some will be completed as a group (of 3-6 people).
 This will give you essential experience with various workflows.
 - Projects are evaluated by an instructor.
 Feedback will look different for each project, but we expect that you reflect on your feedback and implement it in the next project.
 Feedback is a critical learning tool at Turing.
 Don’t beat yourself up over any feedback.
 Use it.
 Learn from it.
 - Most project specs will contain a rubric at the bottom so that you know exactly what is expected from you.
 The rubrics also ensure that your instructors are grading using a consistent and unbiased framework.